jackiehjm/stx-docs/doc/source/introduction/terms.rst

   A private network (that is, not connected externally), typically 10GE, used for the following:

-  - Internal OpenStack / StarlingX monitoring and control.
+  - Internal OpenStack / |prod| monitoring and control.
   - VM I/O access to a storage cluster.

   All nodes are required to be connected to the management network.